Intercontinental Edinburgh The George

 Cosy home-from-home atmosphere

-Burr & Co, the on-site coffee house is a favorite with the locals
+Burr & Co, the on-site coffee house is a favourite with the locals

 Best time to Visit